ansys/pydpf-core/docs/source/user_guide/server_types.rst

 The communication logic with a DPF server is defined when starting it using an instance of the :class:`ansys.dpf.core.server_factory.ServerConfig` class.
-Different predefined server configurations are available in DPF, to better answer different use-cases
+Different predefined server configurations are available in DPF, each answering a different use-case
 (See the :class:`ansys.dpf.core.server_factory.AvailableServerConfigs` class).

 - The `GrpcServer` configuration is available starting with server version 4.0 (Ansys 2022R2).